alevnyacow/revars/README.md

 Revars (React variables) is a React **state management system** which is

+- simple
 - dependency-free
-- mutable
-- simple
 - no boilerplate code needed

 # 📚 Core concept

 Basically, every revar is just a javascript object with mutable fields.
 This object can have nested objects at any level and arrays.
 Core concept is dead easy - you use [*buildRevar*](#build-revar) to obtain array of two elements.
-First element is the revar object itself (which is absolutely mutable), second element is a hook you can use in functional components to make them rerender when accorded revar is somehow changed.
+First element is the revar object itself (which can be changed anywhere), second element is a hook you can use in functional components to make them rerender when accorded revar is somehow changed.
 Simple and powerful! 🚀

 # 📔 API